 RTPI Blog on housing projections

-You may also be interested to read our RTPI blog on housing projections, written by Neil Harris, Chartered Town Planner and a Senior Lecturer in the School of Planning and Geography at Cardiff University.
+You may also be interested to read our RTPI blog on housing projections, written by Neil Harris, Chartered Planner and a Senior Lecturer in the School of Geography and Planning at Cardiff University.
 Neil is part of the team that completed this research for RTPI Cymru on the use of household projections in preparing Local Development Plans in Wales.